jessicawyz/tp/docs/UserGuide.md

 * `view -name Xiao Ming` would display the student particular of Xiao Ming if existed

 ### View student particular by id: `View`
-This will display a specific particular by searching for its id
+This will display a specific particular by searching for its Id, this also pops up the lesson logs of the student.
 Format: `view -id {ID}`
 Examples:
 * `view -id 88888` would display the student particular for the student whose id is 88888 if it exists.